ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     2018-10-22 18:54:06.608 UTC [cli.common] readBlock -> INFO 002 Received block: 0

-The last line before you get your command prompt back will contain the words \"Received block: 0\".
+The last line before you get your command prompt back will contain the words "Received block: 0".
 This indicates that your channel creation was successful, and the peer received the initial, or *genesis* block for the channel, which is block 0.
 Programmers love to start counting things at zero instead of one- it makes them feel special.